Eggs have been considered ‘good’ for most of recorded human history.

 However, these days many people are in their homes for long hours and may lack sufficient access to sunshine.

-In these situations, you can take vitamin supplements or eat more foods that are high in Vitamin D like yogurt, fortified cereals, milk and fish.
-Of course, you can also go for walks in the sun!
+The next best way is to eat more foods that are high in Vitamin D like yogurt, fortified cereals, milk and fish.

 And now that we have covered the 4 main reasons why you are craving eggs, let’s talk about cravings in general.